 How To Test Your OBD

 On-board diagnostic systems provide relevant electronic information about your vehicle’s health and performance.
 Now more sophisticated than ever.
 OBD2, a new standard introduced in the mid-'90s, provides almost complete engine control while also monitoring chassis, body and accessory devices.
-Computers may seem more complicated than oil and grease, but The Part Pros are here to help you test your system and locate any problems in the diagnostic network.
+Computers may seem more complicated than oil and grease, but the King is here to help you test your system and locate any problems in the diagnostic network.

 Since all vehicles are not the same, please refer to the manual supplied with the OBD2 code reader for vehicle-specific instructions.